huiyiqun/zaobot/README.md

 "**早**" to any place...

-This is a telegram bot which allows you to say hello to the world and know number of people who wake up ealier than you.
+This is a telegram bot which allows you to say hello to the world and know the number of people who wake up ealier than you.

 In fact, this bot is pluggable, and easy to write plugins to implement time-related jobs.